-3.1 Input Data Format
+C. Input Data File Format

-It is either text or binary.
-The most common input file format are text files, with CSV format being a de facto standard.
+In general the input file is in either text or binary format, where the most common input file format are text files, with CSV format being a de facto standard.
 The CSV format allows representing matrices, relational tables and data frames with missing values and strings of varying length.
-Binary formats are more common in HPC and specific science systems (physics, chemistry, and so on).
+Binary formats are more common in HPC and specific science systems (physics, chemistry, and so on)i and in the case of DBMSs they are proprietary.
 Streams come in the form of ever growing log files (commonly CSV), where each log record has a timestamp and records that can vary in structure and length.
 JSON, a new trend, is a more structured text format to import data, which can represent diverse objects, including documents and database records.

-3.2 Copying Files vs Loading Data
+D. Copying Files vs Loading Data into Tables

-In most data science languages there is no specific loading phase: any file can be analyzed directly by reading it and loading in the storage mechanisms introduce above in main memory.
-Therefore, copying a file to the DS server or workstation is all that is required.
+In most DS languages there is no specific loading phase: any file can be analyzed directly by reading it and loading in the storage mechanisms introduce above in main memory.
+Therefore, copying plain files (e.g CSV files) to the DS server or workstation is all that is required.
 On the other hand, this phase represents a bottleneck in a database system and a more reasonable compromise in Hadoop systems.
 In a Hadoop system it can range from copying text files to formatting records in a specific storage format (key-value, Hive, Parquet).
 In a database system input records are generally encoded into a specific binary format, which allows efficient blocked random access and record indexing.
 A key aspect in a parallel system, is partitioning the input data set and distributing it, explained below.